 The laser beam as it passes through the apparatus

 Locate the cloaked areas on your drawing and determine where the ring should be placed.
 Label this area on your ray diagram.
 Place the ring inside of the cloak and close up the tube.

+Determine how large the cloaked region is and thus how large of an object you can hide.

+Determine the area of the cloaked region theoretically and then verify the cloaked region experimentally.
+Come up with a procedure for how you will do this.